MGXlab/genes_synteny/README.md

 cd genes_synteny
 ```

 To create a phylogenetic tree of your species of interest, start with extracting 16S rRNA genes from the genomes of the bacteria using Barrnap.
 This can be done with script ```scripts/barrnap.sh```, which uses as input all .fna files of folder ```genomes/*fna```.
 It outputs GFF and FASTA files such as ```16S_genes/UW101.gff``` and ```16S_genes/UW101_16S.fasta```.
-It also uses BEDtools getfasta to extract the FASTA sequences (the output of Barrnap is GFF files with coordinates):
+BEDtools getfasta is used after Barrnap to extract the FASTA sequences (the output of Barrnap is GFF files with coordinates):

 ```
-#Run Barrnap for all files and get GFF and FASTA files
+#Run Barrnap and BED tools getfasta for all genomes and get GFF and FASTA files
 bash scripts/barrnap.sh
 ```

 It may be that more than one 16S rRNA gene is predicted in the GFF, so choose one copy per species for the subsequent steps.
-Chose the best candidate based on the GFF file and keep only this sequence in the FASTA file
-Save the chosen copies in one file named ```16S_genes/all_species_16S.fasta``` (example command below).
-An example file is given in this repository.
+Chose the best candidate based on the GFF file and keep only this sequence in the FASTA file.
+Afterwards, save the chosen copies in one file named ```16S_genes/all_species_16S.fasta``` (this file is given as an example in this repository).

 ```
+#Inspect the GFF coordinates, chose one copy of the 16S rRNA per species
 cat 16S_genes/*gff
-#Change files by hand to choose one copy of each species' 16S gene based on results of the GFF files.
+#Change files by hand to keep only one copy of the 16S sequence per species.
 Example below: open and modify files with vim
 vim 16S_genes/*_16S.fasta
+#Save the chosen copies in one file
 cat 16S_genes/*_16S.fasta > 16S_genes/all_species_16S.fasta
 ```